 For some NEIs, such as "calls to the utility," both a utility benefit and a customer benefit exists.
 When customers have a manageable energy burden, they may be less likely to contact the utility for energy assistance.
+Likewise,

-Likewise, "bad debt write-off" is also a utility benefit; however, the benefit is influenced by programs that provide positive impacts to customers, enabling them to stay current on their accounts.
+"bad debt write-off" is also a utility benefit, however it is influenced by programs that provide positive impacts to customers, enabling them to stay current on their accounts.

-Table 61 groups each non-energy impact identified through Avista's NEI study into CBI groups.
-As noted before, of all the methods for reducing energy burden, Energy Efficiency Measures are most impactful.
-It is important to note that the "energy burden" NEI excludes energy efficiency but includes other less impactful ways to lower energy burden.
-The overall impact of each NEI has been given a general impact rating of none, low, medium, and high to indicate the magnitude of each NEI associated with a bundle of Energy Efficiency Measures.
+Figure X groups each non-energy impact identified through Avista's NEI study into CBI groups.
+As noted before, the impact of energy burden reductions is most notably seen with the energy savings derived from the use of high-efficiency equipment.
+The NEIs included in this CBI category are supplemental to that energy benefit.
+The overall impact of each NEI has been given a general impact rating of none, low, med, and high to indicate the overall impact of each NEI associated with a bundle of Energy Efficiency measures.